RTKlab-BYU/worklist_generation/Walk_Through.md

 11. D6B
 12. D6T

-The metadata excel filepath will be shown in the terminal and can be found in the folder in which you downloaded the worklist generator with a path similar to this one:
+When you finish entering this information, the program will give you a metadata Excell template file, where you enter the rest of the metadata.
+The Excel filepath will be shown in the terminal and can be found in the folder in which you downloaded the worklist generator with a path similar to this one:

 ```
 C:\Users\<user>\OneDrive\Desktop\<folder>\.venv\worklist_git\metadata_capture\excel_utils\outputs\20260314_175710_Mock_B_T_Cells_Exp.xlsm